-Brendan Rodgers captured what he described as an 'exciting young talent' when Emre Can became Liverpool's third signing of the summer transfer window in July 2014.
+Liverpool captured a player described as an 'exciting young talent' when Emre Can became their third signing of the summer transfer window in July 2014.

-The move was typical of the aggressiveness on the ball Liverpool displayed last season, and the club will want Can to help continue the trend in the new campaign.
-His progress has been closely monitored by top clubs since the start of his youth career at SV Blau-Gelb Frankfurt and Eintracht Frankfurt, where it was evident Can boasted brilliance beyond his years.
+His progress had been closely monitored by top clubs since the start of his youth career at SV Blau-Gelb Frankfurt and Eintracht Frankfurt, where it was evident Can boasted brilliance beyond his years.

 In 2009, Bayern Munich recognised his talents and secured his signature.
 In a bid to aid his acceleration into first-team football, the German giants sold him to Leverkusen in August 2013.